joeyough/sentry/README.md

 Four views, mobile-responsive.
 Lower priority than the console for Phase 1 — the SOC manually creates tickets from customer requests, so the portal is a convenience, not the core.
 Customer actions are read-only / acknowledgment-only in Phase 1.

-1. **Home** — open tickets and an "open a case" action
+- **Home** — open tickets and an "open a case" action
-2. **My tickets** — all tickets with status and last update
+- **My tickets** — all tickets with status and last update
-3. **Contract / licenses** — what they bought, usage against limits (SentinelOne, Huntress, SNYPR)
+- **Contract / licenses** — what they bought, usage against limits (SentinelOne, Huntress, SNYPR)
-4. **Documents** — shared docs per customer (SLAs, comms guidelines, onboarding paperwork)
+- **Documents** — shared docs per customer (SLAs, comms guidelines, onboarding paperwork)

 Magic-link auth — no passwords to manage, no separate credentials for customers to lose.
-The design reference Kendall named is **Critical Start NDR's mobile customer app** — a customer should be able to see what's happening with an incident from the palm of their hand.
+The design reference Kendall named is Critical Start NDR's mobile customer app — a customer should be able to see what's happening with an incident from the palm of their hand.
 The Phase 1 portal is the responsive-web version of that; native apps are Phase 2.

 ## Integration architecture

 ### SNYPR bridge (Securonix SOAR → ticket API)

 SNYPR is Securonix's SIEM and ships with a built-in SOAR capability that supports Python code blocks inside playbooks.
-The integration is **analyst-initiated**:
+The integration is analyst-initiated:

 ```
 Analyst triages incident in SNYPR